getbubblenow/bubble/docs/launch-types.md

 ### Cloud Services
 When it needs to use cloud services, a Bubble can either:
- * delegate cloud services back to the launcher that created it (a "cloud Bubble")
+ * Delegate the call back to its launcher (a "cloud Bubble")
- * use the cloud services directly itself (a "standalone Bubble")
+ * Call the cloud service directly (a "standalone Bubble")

 What are the pros/cons of each approach?